saisusmithainavolu/IOT_CourseClasswork/RPI_SETUP/RPI_OS_Setup.md

    - Select the targeted card
    - Click on flash
       - Wait until the flashing and validating are done
-      - Finally it says flash is complete
+      - Finally it says flash complete
    - Close balenaetcher

 ![Flash_Complete](Img_Directory/Flash_Complete.png)